 VLC Media Player is a free, open-source multimedia player having a user-friendly interface and is compatible with different platforms.
 As the player is extremely easy to use, you can easily add or load subtitles or captions of a film or movie in it.
 There are two different ways of doing so.
 Continue reading to find out how to add subtitles in VLC.
 Here, you will find methods for Mac and Windows.
+We can easily add subtitles to movies playing in VLC.

 Steps to Add Subtitles in VLC